xVal: A Continuous Numerical Tokenization for Scientific Language Models: Introduction

 Recent work has explored several potential improvements for encoding numerical information as inputs to language models (see \cite{thawani2021representing} for a review).
-For instance, numbers can be encoded digit-by-digit, in scientific notation format, or in base-10 format. \citep{jiang2020learning} maps numbers onto a finite set of ``prototype numerals'', while \citep{sundararaman-etal-2020-methods} enforces constraints such that the cosine distances between the embeddings of numbers reflects their actual mathematical distance.
-Transformers that use such encodings have been shown to successfully solve various mathematical problems, such as linear algebra problems including matrix multiplication~\citep{linearalgebra}.
+For instance, numbers can be encoded digit-by-digit, in scientific notation format, or in base-10 format. \citep{jiang2020learning} map numbers onto a finite set of ``prototype numerals'', while \citep{sundararaman-etal-2020-methods} enforce constraints such that the cosine distances between the embeddings of numbers reflects their actual mathematical distance.
+Transformers that use such encodings have been shown to successfully solve some mathematical tasks including matrix multiplication~\citep{linearalgebra}.

+Despite these improvements, many challenges remain unresolved.
+Language models are known to exploit shortcuts and spurious correlations in the data~\citep{spurious, liu2022transformers,dziri2023faith} and still struggle with interpolation and out-of-distribution generalization in mathematical problems and in scientific domains \citep{mathgen1,length_generalization}.